With the holiday season upon us, many Canadians plan on vacationing outside of the country and they’ll likely be using their credit cards.

 Use credit effectively when abroad

 Did you know that credit cards add an additional 2.5% to 3% on top of the spread whenever you charge something in a foreign currency?
 This may not sound like a lot, but it can certainly add up in the long run.
-To avoid these fees, simply sign up for a no foreign exchange fee credit card and use it when making purchases in a foreign currency.
+To avoid these fees, simply sign up for a no foreign transaction fee credit card and use it when making purchases in a foreign currency.

 Even with a no foreign exchange credit card, you can be caught paying more.
 Some merchants will give you the option of being charged in the local currency or your home currency when using credit.
 Although it may be tempting to pick your home currency since it’ll show the exact amount you’ll pay, you should still always pick the local currency since it’ll be cheaper.
 The home currency rate is set by the merchant (known as dynamic currency conversion), and it will always be the more expensive option.